Paul the Apostle: Self-view

 In the opening verses of Romans 1, Paul provides a litany of his own apostolic appointment to preach among the Gentiles and his post-conversion convictions about the risen Christ.
 Paul described himself as set apart for the gospel of God and called to be an apostle and a servant of Jesus Christ.
 Jesus had revealed himself to Paul, just as he had appeared to Peter, to James, and to the twelve disciples after his resurrection.
 Paul experienced this as an unforeseen, sudden, startling change, due to all-powerful grace, not as the fruit of his reasoning or thoughts.

 Paul also describes himself as afflicted with "a thorn in the flesh"; the nature of this "thorn" is unknown.

 There are debates as to whether Paul understood himself as commissioned to take the gospel to the gentiles at the moment of his conversion.
 Before his conversion he believed his persecution of the church to be an indication of his zeal for his religion; after his conversion he believed Jewish hostility toward the church was sinful opposition, that would incur God's wrath.
 Paul believed he was halted by Christ, when his fury was at its height.
-It was "through zeal" that he persecuted the Church, and he obtained mercy because he had "acted ignorantly in unbelief".
+It was "through zeal" that he persecuted the Christian Church, and he obtained mercy because he had "acted ignorantly in unbelief".

 Understanding of Jesus Christ

-Throughout his letters, Paul shows awareness of biographical information about the life of Jesus and his teachings.
-(Note: Some examples of Paul's knowledge of the life and teachings of Jesus : born of a woman (Gal 4:4), from David's lineage (Rom 1:3); upbringing as Jew under the Law (Gal 4:4); had 12 apostles (1 Cor 15:5) and siblings (Gal 1:19, 1 Cor 9:5); the Last Supper and was betrayed (1 Cor 11:23-25); was crucified (1 Cor 2:2, Gal 3:1); Jewish involvement in his death (1 Thess 2:14-15); burial, resurrection, appearances to others (1 Cor 15:4-8); Sermon on the Mount allusions, also drawing on the Hebrew Bible (Rom 12:17-19, Prov 25:21–22, Deut 32:35); paying taxes message echoes "Render to Caesar," although, not direct quote (Rom 13:7); divorce and marriage (1 Cor 7:10)) Paul's writings emphasized the crucifixion, Christ's resurrection and the Parousia or second coming of Christ.
-Paul saw Jesus as Lord (kyrios), the true messiah and the Son of God, who was promised by God beforehand, through his prophets in the Holy Scriptures.
+Throughout his letters, Paul shows awareness of biographical information about the life and teachings of Jesus.
+(Note: Some examples of Paul's knowledge of the life and teachings of Jesus : born of a woman (Gal 4:4), from David's lineage (Rom 1:3); upbringing as Jew under the Law (Gal 4:4); had 12 apostles (1 Cor 15:5) and siblings (Gal 1:19, 1 Cor 9:5); the Last Supper and was betrayed (1 Cor 11:23-25); was crucified (1 Cor 2:2, Gal 3:1); Jewish involvement in his death (1 Thess 2:14-15); burial, resurrection, appearances to others (1 Cor 15:4-8); Sermon on the Mount allusions (Rom 12:17-19), paying taxes message echoes "Render to Caesar," although, not direct quote (Rom 13:7), divorce and marriage (1 Cor 7:10)) Paul's writings emphasized the crucifixion, Christ's resurrection, and his Second coming.
+Paul saw Jesus as Lord (kyrios), the messiah and the Son of God, who was promised by God's prophets in the Scriptures.
 While being a biological descendant from David ("according to the flesh"), he was declared to be the Son of God by his resurrection from the dead.